theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 ### Variants and Selections

 Most reports allow entering selections before report execution.
-Selections limit the result set of the report so as to extract only records that match the entered selection.
+Selections limit the result set of the report so as to extract only records that match the selection.

 A selection variant can be created in SAP at the input screen of an ABAP report.
 The purpose of a variant is to save selection settings on your input screen.
 This minimizes the need to enter selections each time you run a report.

 {: .box-note }
 **Note:** Manual selections and variants can be combined.
 Manual selections overwrite any selections in the variant.

 ![Report-Variants-Section](/img/content/Report-Variants-Selection.png){:class="img-responsive"}
 #### Choose a Variant
-Choose a variant from the drop-down-list *Variant*.
-If you created a variant in SAP after the report extraction was created, click the **[Refresh]** button next to the drop-down-list to show the newly created variant.
+Choose a variant from the drop-down-list *Variant* (1).
+If you create a new variant in SAP after the report extraction was created, click the **[Refresh]** button next to the drop-down list to access the new variant.

 {: .box-note }
 **Note:** The selections of the variant are **not** displayed in the *Selection Screen* section of the window.
-Take a look at the report's variant in SAP if you want to see the variant's definition.
+To see the definition of a variant, take a look at the report's variant in SAP.

 #### Edit Selections

 This section corresponds to the report's input screen in SAP.
-Some selection fields only have a technical name but no description.
-To understand which which field is which, take a look at the report's input screen in SAP.
+Some selection fields only have a technical name and no description.
+To understand which field corresponds to a field in SAP, take a look at the report's input screen in SAP.
 Click on a selection field and press function key F1.
 This displays the technical name of a selection field.

 1. Click the **[Edit]** button next to the selection you want to edit.
 The window "Edit Selection" opens.
 ![Report-Edit-Selections](/img/content/Report-Edit-Selections.png){:class="img-responsive"}
-2. Choose if the selection is to be included or excluded (1) from the extracted data.
+2. Choose if the selection is to be included or excluded (3) from the extracted data.
-3. Select an operator (*Equal*, *GreaterThan*, etc.) from the *Option* drop-down(2).
+3. Select an operator (*Equal*, *GreaterThan*, etc.) from the *Option* drop-down list (4).
 4. Enter the selection in the respective *Low* and *High* fields.
-The *High* field is ready for input when the *between* or *not between* operator was selected.
+The *High* field is active for input when the *between* or *not between* operator was selected.
+5. Optional: click **[Add Selection]** (5) to conditions.
+6. Click **[OK]** (6) to confirm the selections.

 {: .box-note }
 **Note:** Use the SAP database format when entering selections.
 Enter leading zeros for document numbers and enter date fields in the format yyyymmdd.

-5. Optional: click **[Add Selection]** (3) to add more conditions.
-6. Click **[OK]** (4) to confirm the selections.

 {: .box-tip }
-**Tip:** If you have a lot of selection parameters, create a variant in SAP.
-Use that variant instead of entering selections.
+**Tip:** If you have a lot of selection parameters, create a variant in SAP and use the variant instead of entering selections.

 ### Define Report Columns